mikemccabe210/stabilizing_neural_operators/README.md

 ## Data

 The rotating Shallow Water Equation system can be generated through the following process: Note that the full dataset once generated is ~300 GB.
 We include the IC samples which are randomly sampled values of Z500, U500, V500 from the ERA5 dataset in the data_stubs directory along with means/stds used for normalization.
-[Dedalus3](https://github.com/DedalusProject/dedalus) must be installed to execute this code:
+The split used is (0-24/25-27/28-30)[Dedalus3](https://github.com/DedalusProject/dedalus) must be installed to execute this code:

 ```
 python data_process/gen_SWE_from_ic_file.py --ic_file=$ic_file --output_dir=$output_dir